MiniZimmy/AngularMap/README.md

 - Add the routing with module (pages) lazy loading (home page only with code examples and instructions to start coding)

 ## Get started
-To start the project, run `npm start` in the project directory and go to `localhost:4242`.
+To start the project for the first time, run `npm install` then `npm start` in the project directory and go to `localhost:4242`.